 3. HOTEL HOP

 I’m a wedding photographer and I often see destination weddings photographed at hotels around Palm Springs, including the Ace Hotel and The Parker Palm Springs.
 A highlight of the day was taking time to hotel hop, which is incredibly manageable since the city’s small.
 All the hotels seemed to be within 2 miles of each other, The Parker being the furthest but a favorite.
 Its interior was recently redesigned by acclaimed interior designer, Jonathan Adler.
 It’s the most stunning, comprehensive display of mid-century modern interior design I’ve seen in person.
 (Maybe ever, anywhere.)
-We enjoyed cocktails in their lounge and of course photography ourselves in with their iconic white block entry wall.The Parker Palm Springs' interior by #JonathanAdler is one of the most stunning displays of… Click To Tweet
+We enjoyed cocktails in their lounge and of course photography ourselves in with their iconic white block entry wall.The Parker Palm Springs' interior by #JonathanAdler is one of the most stunning displays of mid-century modern design I saw in the city.
+Click To Tweet

 The Saguaro (pronounced Sa-wah-roh, as their website indicates) is a bit famous too, with its rainbow painted walls.
 Stop by for a meal at El Jefe and get the tacos.
 They’re delicious and were recommended by my friend Leah of Color Pop Events, an admirer for what a fabulous pop of color can do, like myself.

 The Parker Hotel website and address: 4200 East Palm Canyon Drive, Palm Springs, CA 92264

 The Saguaro website and address: 1800 E Palm Canyon Drive, Palm Springs, CA 92264